DeclanGS/mothership-connection/README.md

 # mothership-connection
 A Mothership character generator.
-Currently just a .py that prints a raw dict of stats and inventory contents.
+Currently just a .js that logs the output to console. soon, an .io page.